anirvan/1940-singh-census/README.md

 * `censusLocationGeocodedData`: OpenStreetMap data for `censusLocationCleaned`

 Almost every location in the dataset contains this geocoded data, except for two cases where a person's birthplace is "[West Indies](https://en.wikipedia.org/wiki/West_Indies)," a location OpenStreetMap can't seem to resolve.
 (Maybe I should have resolved that to "Haiti" and just called it a day?)

+# Citation

+While the main dataset is in the public domain, you're encouraged to cite the source.
+For example:

+> Chatterjee, Anirvan.
+(2017). _1940 Singh Census_.
+Retrieved from https://github.com/anirvan/1940-singh-census.

+If you're using the OpenStreetMap geodata, they [ask for a credit](https://www.openstreetmap.org/copyright).